parthabit/finly-expense-tracker/README.md

 # Finly — Smart Expense Tracker

-A full-stack fintech-style expense tracker: React 19 + Tailwind on the frontend, Express + MongoDB on the backend, JWT auth with refresh tokens, budgets, goals, analytics, and rule-based "AI" spending insights generated from your own data.
+A full-stack fintech-style expense tracker: React 19 + Tailwind on the frontend Express + MongoDB on the backend, JWT auth with refresh tokens, budgets, goals, analytics, and rule-based "AI" spending insights generated from your own data.